 If you like, you can just add them to a vegetable broth or cut them into small pieces and add them to a stir fry with chicken or pork.

-This simple vegan musaengchae is absolutely delicious.
+Musaengchae is absolutely delicious and makes for fantastic plant-based salads.
 Nothing quite beats eating it with a bowl of steaming hot rice.
 As one of the more popular Korean side dishes, it’s always better to make it fresh at home for everyone to indulge!

 More Korean Side Dishes Recipes (Banchan 반찬)